 Giandomenico Pozza graduated in Veterinary Medicine and holds a post-graduate diploma in Inspection of Food of Animal Origin.
-He is a veterinarian at the Istituto Zooprofilattico Sperimentale delle Venezie and is Head of the Sample Reception and Public Relations Laboratory, which includes the Sample reception service, the Observatory on customer needs and the “Support for laboratory logistics” task group which, inter alia, is in charge of managing the BSL3 laboratory (Bio-Safety Level 3).
-In addition, he is Quality Manager for SCS7 – Health awareness and communication.
+He is a veterinarian at the Istituto Zooprofilattico Sperimentale delle Venezie and is Head of the Sample Reception and Public Relations Laboratory, which includes the Sample reception service and “Support for laboratory logistics” task group which, inter alia, is in charge of managing the BSL3 laboratory (Bio-Safety Level 3).

-His main fields of activity concern the management of samples (handling, labelling, tracking, temperature monitoring) according to safety and security procedures and, finally, data management (electronic management systems for controlling and tracking samples).
-As concerns the Observatory on customer needs, he is interested in aspects related to customer satisfaction.
+His main fields of activity concern the management of samples (handling, labelling, tracking, and temperature monitoring) according to safety and security procedures and, finally, data management (electronic management systems for controlling and tracking samples).

-- Ricci A., Capello K., Cibin V., Pozza G., Ferrè N., Barrucci F., Menin R., Farina R., Marangon S., Raw milk-associated foodborne infections: A scoring system for the risk-based categorisation of raw dairy farms.
-Research in Veterinary Science (2013) 95, 1, 69-75
+- Ricci A., Capello K., Cibin V., Pozza G., Ferrè N., Barrucci F., Menin R., Farina R., Marangon S. Raw milk-associated foodborne infections: A scoring system for the risk-based categorisation of raw dairy farms.
+Research in Veterinary Science (2013)

-- Borgo S., Pozza G. Knowledge objects: a formal construct for material, information and role dependences.
-Knowledge Management Research & Practice (2012) 10, 227-236
+- S. Borgo, G. Pozza.
+Knowledge objects: a formal construct for material, information and role dependences.
+Knowledge Management Research & Practice 10, 227-236 (September 2012)

 - Pozza, G., Borgo, S., Ravarotto, L., 2009.
 From Data to Knowledge Objects, Ontological Considerations With Inputs From the Public Health Domain – 10th European Conference on Knowledge Management – Vicenza, 3-4 Settembre 2009, Proceedings, pp. 635 – 641

-- Vascellari M., Pozza G., Poppi L., Capello K., Angeletti R., Ravarotto L., Andrighetto I., Mutinelli F., Evaluation of indirect biomarkers for detecting corticosteroids used as illegal growth promoters in beef cattle.
+- M. Vascellari, G. Pozza, L. Poppi, K. Capello, R. Angeletti, L. Ravarotto, I. Andrighetto, F. Mutinelli.
+Evaluation of indirect biomarkers for detecting corticosteroids used as illegal growth promoters in beef cattle.
 Veterinary Record (2008) 163, 147-152